Taylor, Texas: Education

-In 2011, Taylor Independent School District was quoted as being a "emerging gem"' by the Texas Education Agency, District XIX, for the improvements made to the curriculum and programming.
+In 2011, Taylor Independent School District was quoted as being an "emerging gem"' by the Texas Education Agency, District XIX, for the improvements made to the curriculum and programming.
 In addition, Taylor ISD won six Gold performance standard awards for academic performance, according to the state of Texas during the 2011 school year.
 Taylor is home to the Taylor High School Ducks.
 As of 2011, Taylor Independent School District was ranked 634th of 953 Texas school districts, and Taylor High School is ranked 850th of 1517 Texas public high schools, placing both the school district and the high school in the middle one-third of Texas schools.

 In 2011, the Taylor ISD opened a new high school, where all students get a Mac Book as part of their education.
 The new high school currently accommodates 900 students in the 207,000-ft2 campus, with a core facility for 1,200 students.
 Students also use a Wi-Fi network, two gyms, a second-floor library, and 58 classrooms, including a culinary arts academy, a modern welding lab, and a band hall.

 In the 2011–2012 school year, students from Taylor ISD won their fifth invitation to the World Odyssey of the Mind competitions, and the high school academic team won second place at the state's highest academic competition, the Academic Decathlon.
 The school district as a whole also merited six achievement awards from Texas Education Agency in 2011–2012.

 One of the most progressive education systems in the state is the Legacy Early College High School, where students earn an associate degree before graduating high school.
 The district currently has more than 3,000 students enrolled.